-Yes, it’s true.
-For reasons that I do not fully understand myself, I must admit that InterContinental Le Grand in Paris is my favourite city centre hotel anywhere in the world.
+Back in 2014, I wrote a HfP article where I said that, for reasons that I did not fully understand myself, InterContinental Le Grand in Paris was my favourite city centre hotel in the world.
 It’s not a Four Seasons, let’s be frank, but I don’t need that in Paris.

 This hotel works well for three reasons.
 The first is location.
 It could not be better.
 You are directly next to the Opera Garnier, which means you are 60 seconds walk from Galleries Lafeyette and Printemps, the two massive department stores.
 Almost everything else – except the Eiffel Tower – is a modest walk.

 If you come by train, it is a 30 minute walk down the hill from Gare du Nord.
-One road all the way so you can’t get lost!
-From Charles de Gualle, you can get a non-stop bus, the Roissy Bus, which stops directly opposite the hotel.
+It is one road all the way so you can’t get lost!
+From Charles de Gaulle, you can get a non-stop bus, the Roissy Bus, which stops directly opposite the hotel.
 There are also metro and RER stations within a few seconds walk.

 Secondly, the hotel looks great.
-InterContinental spent over £100m on a full renovation a decade ago.
-It has retained all of the charm of the original building – and most of the features – but has brought them bang up to date.
+InterContinental spent over £100m on a full renovation in the late 1990’s.
+The 2019-2021 work transformed the look of the rooms again, added some new suites to the top floor and saw the club lounge move down.
+The work has retained all of the charm of the original building – and most of the features – but has brought them bang up to date.
 The age of the building also means that there are a huge number of different room sizes and configurations, which are good for upgrades.

-Finally, because it is an InterContinental, I can use my Ambassador benefits (here is my review of Ambassador).
-Most importantly, that means a guaranteed 4pm check-out which is important on a short trip.
+In addition, because it is an InterContinental, I can use my InterContinental Ambassador benefits (here is my review of Ambassador, which is a paid loyalty scheme separate to IHG Rewards).
+Most importantly, that means a guaranteed 4pm check-out which is valuable on a short trip.
 If I had been there at a weekend, I could have had two nights for the price of one as an Ambassador.
-(More on Ambassador status in this post from last year.)

 If you are thinking of staying at InterContinental Le Grand, you MUST avoid the ‘Classic’ rooms which are unbelievably small.
 ‘Superior’ is the smallest that is suitable for more than one night or more than one person.
 On redemptions, you occasionally see both ‘Classic’ and ‘Superior’ rooms available on quiet days.